googlearchive/cloud-functions-go/README.md

 ## Troubleshooting
 Some versions of Node.js (especially those packaged for Ubuntu) name their main binary ```nodejs``` instead of ```node```.
 The symptom of this problem is an error about the ```node``` binary not being found in the path even though Node.js is installed.
 This can be fixed with ```sudo ln -s $(which nodejs) /usr/local/bin/node```.

+It may also be helpful to understand the nodejs environment that your Google Cloud Function runs in (e.g. how does regular `console.log` send logs to Stackdriver, whereas `fmt.Println` doesn't?).
+You can find more details in the [WORKERJS.md](WORKERJS.md) file.

 ## License
 Copyright 2017, Google, Inc.